 Any conduct that caused harm and would be viewed as despicable by the general public could also lead to punitive damages.

-To discuss your legal options and how much money you are likely to receive, schedule an appointment with an attorney at Kohan & Bablove, LLP.
+To discuss your legal options and how much money you are likely to receive, schedule an appointment with an attorney at Kohan & Bablove, Injury Attorneys.
 You can do so by calling 1-844-404-2400 or by completing the form below.